 As a media student at Newcastle, you will join a vibrant community in the School of Arts and Cultures.
-You will be part of a small course cohort, which helps to foster close links between staff and students.

 Learning practical skills aimed at a career in the media alongside the opportunity to engage in debates around cultural theory struck me as an irresistible combination.